‘A real lifeline’ or too little? What the $2 trillion coronavirus stimulus could mean for Washington state

 Vigdor said if the coronavirus pandemic is not slowed in a couple of months, “we could be in a situation where Congress has to get back together, to see where the cracks start to develop in the economy.”

-Still, there are elements of the spending package that were being welcomed as urgently needed relief for sectors including health care in Washington, where 2,580 coronavirus cases have been confirmed, and 132 deaths, according to
+Still, there are elements of the spending package that were being welcomed as urgently needed relief for sectors including health care in Washington, where 2,580 coronavirus cases have been confirmed, and 132 deaths, according to figures released Wednesday.

 The aid to hospitals in Washington should be “a real lifeline,” even if exact allocations are not yet known, said Chelene Whiteaker, senior vice president for government relations at the Washington State Hospital Association.
 “We need the money to start flowing fast,” Whiteaker said, pointing to crashing revenues that threaten to shut down some smaller hospitals.